IlmaJaganjac/sustainableSE_9/energy_consumption/g9_search_engines.md

 #### Procedure

 Prior to any measurements, the system is placed in a **Zen mode** by closing all applications and unnecessary background services, disabling notifications and removing additional hardware, minimizing CPU and disk activity.
 This setup minimizes external variables that could otherwise impact energy usage.
-A brief **warm-up** follows, introducing a CPU-intensive task such as calculating a Fibonacci seqeuence to bring the system to a consistent operating temperature to ensure more accurate energy measurements.
+A brief **warm-up** follows, introducing a CPU-intensive task, calculating a Fibonacci seqeuence, for 5 minutes to bring the system to a consistent operating temperature to ensure more accurate energy measurements.

 Under these conditions, **identical search queries** (for instance, “climate change effects”) are performed on each search engine from the prespective of the profile user we chose (a student developer).
 Based on the article[^developersearches] "The hidden insights in developers’ Google searches", the average developer makes around 16 searches a day, searching for a variety of information like how to use an API, troubleshoot or learn to use a new technology.
 Due to time constraints we run 1 query "angular route uib tab".

 During this process, energy usage, CPU load, and other relevant performance metrics are recorded.
 To ensure reliability, the test is repeated **30** times and the order of search engines is randomized to avoid systematic bias.
-After doing a query with a search engine, we wait 10 seconds before continuing to let the CPU return to normal levels.
-In addition, a **1–2 minute rest interval** is observed between test iterations so the system can return to an idle state before the next measurement.
+After doing a query with a search engine, we wait **60 seconds** before continuing to let the CPU return to normal levels.
+In addition, an additional **1 minute rest interval** is observed between test iterations so the system can return to an idle state before the next measurement.
+Due to the experiment's scale, we automated the query search using **Selenium**.

 Throughout each iteration, **Energibridge** logs timestamps to mark the start and end of the test window, and all power samples within that interval are aggregated to determine the total energy (in Joules) consumed by the search operation.